 Sewing Machines and Presser Feet

-- Shop at Goodwill.
-Goodwill Industries also has an extensive selection of sewing machines online; many antiques are also available under "Crafts and Hobbies".
+One option is to shop at Goodwill.
+Goodwill Industries has an extensive selection of sewing machines online; many antiques are also available under "Crafts and Hobbies".

 02 of 05

-Many sales will have curtains and table clothes in piles.
-Just because that "fabric has been "earmarked" as a curtain or tablecloth does not mean it has to spend the rest of it's useful life as such!
-Think of it as a good sized piece of fabric, that may very well have been preshrunk already, so you can visualize that "fabric" as a dress, skirt, chair cushion cover or anything you can imagine!
+Many yard sales will have curtains and table clothes in piles.
+Just because that "fabric has been "earmarked" as a curtain or tablecloth does not mean it has to spend the rest of its useful life as such.
+Think of it as a good-sized piece of fabric, that may very well have been preshrunk already, so you can visualize that "fabric" as a dress, skirt, chair cushion cover or anything you can imagine.

 03 of 05

 Zippers and Buttons